FAQs

 ( Top )7.
 What do the tabs at the top of each policy document webpage mean?

-The Policy Register menu bar at the top of each policy document has tabs that provide you with easy access to all the essential information related to a policy document.
+The Policy Register navigation pane at the top of each policy document has tabs that provide you with easy access to all the essential information related to a policy document.

 These tabs include: